The Power Of 18

 A good fertilizer; poultry litter provides Nitrogen, Phosphorus and Potassium to you plants (more than horse, cow or steer manure).

-The multistage fermentation process balances the NPK with the other nutrients in the “Liqui-Dirt” formula.
-Thus producing a mixture that is absorbed into the plants roots with no other enzymatic digestion required to metabolize throughout the plant
+The “Liqui-Dirt” formula produces a mixture that is absorbed into the plants roots with no other enzymatic digestion required to metabolize throughout the plant.

 Rabbit manure is one of the best manures for your organic gardens!
 It will increase poor soil by improving soil structure and also improving the life cycle of the beneficial microorganisms in the soil.
 Rabbit manure is packed with nitrogen, phosphorus, potassium, numerous minerals, and micro-nutrients, plus many other beneficial trace elements such as calcium, magnesium, boron, zinc, manganese, sulfur, copper, and cobalt just to name a few.